Average SAT Scores by State 2026: Complete Rankings for All 50 States + DC

 51 Washington D.C.
 977 502 475 92%

-Important Context: These scores are based on recent available data and represent projected 2026 patterns.
-State rankings fluctuate minimally year-to-year.
-The most critical factor affecting state averages is participation rate—states with lower participation typically show higher averages because only college-bound students who choose to take the SAT are represented in the data.
+📌 Key Context: These scores represent 2024-2025 testing data with 2026 projections.
+State rankings fluctuate minimally year-to-year, typically staying within ±3-5 positions.
+The most critical factor affecting state averages is participation rate.
+States with lower participation show higher averages because only college-bound students typically test.
+States with mandatory or near-universal testing show lower averages representing all students.

 Regional Patterns and Analysis